Jeff Sessions announces run for Senate seat in Alabama

 "When President Trump took on Washington, only one senator out of a hundred had the courage to stand with him: me," Sessions said in a statement.
 "I was the first to support President Trump.
 I was his strongest advocate.
 I still am.
 We can make America great again."

+Appearing on Fox News' "Tucker Carlson Tonight" minutes after making his campaign website live, Sessions touted his support of the Trump administration's hardline immigration policies.
+Sessions told Carlson he did not regret recusing himself from the investigation into Russian meddling into the 2016 election.

+"I did the thing I had to do under the rules of the Department of Justice," Sessions explained.
+"But I know how painful it was for the president."

 Sessions resigned from his Senate seat, which he had held since 1997, at the start of the Trump administration.
-Wednesday will mark the two-year anniversary of Sessions' resignation from his role as Attorney General.
-Mr. Trump forced out Sessions in anger over Sessions' recusal from the investigation into Russian interference in the 2016 election.
+Wednesday marked the two-year anniversary of Sessions' resignation from his role as attorney general.
+Mr. Trump forced out Sessions in retaliation over Sessions' recusal.

 Jones, a former U.S. attorney, is the the only Democrat to hold statewide office in deep-red Alabama, a state Mr. Trump won by 28 points in 2016.
 His election followed an unusual series of events for the office, including the Republican primary victory of Roy Moore, a divisive figure in Alabama politics who was later accused of pursing teenage girls while he was in his 30s.